Southern New Hampshire University: Costs and student outcomes

 Beginning in the fall of 2021, campus tuition was reduced to $15,000 per year (and $10,000 per year for select programs).
-The graduation rate for campus students is 68% and median salary after attending is $45,800.
+The graduation rate for campus students is 68%, and the median salary after attending is $45,800.
 In the 2017–18 award year, 43,067 students received the federal Pell Grant.

 Accreditation and memberships

 Since 1973, Southern New Hampshire University has been accredited by the New England Commission of Higher Education and is approved by the New Hampshire Department of Education Division of Higher Education—Higher Education Commission.
 The School of Business is accredited by the Accreditation Council for Business Schools and Programs.
 Some programs have specialized accreditation, such as the sport management programs, which are recognized by the North American Society for Sport Management, and the hospitality administration program, which is recognized by the Accreditation Commission for Programs in Hospitality Administration.

 Nationally, it is a member of the Association of American Colleges and Universities, the American Council on Education, and the National Association of Independent Colleges and Universities.
 At the state level, it is a member of the New Hampshire College & University Council (NHCUC), a consortium of higher learning institutions in New Hampshire.